-This winter, Ecocentric is interviewing farmers across the country from our Eat Well Guide in an effort to highlight both the challenges and triumphs of sustainable farmers across the country.
+This winter, we're interviewing farmers across the country in an effort to highlight both the challenges and triumphs of sustainable farmers across the country.
 Join us as we delve in to discover what it means to be a farmer in the 21st century.

 Meet FoodStar and its courageous partner Andronico's Community Market.
 Together, they are taking a chance on the idea that maybe we consumers aren't as picky as most supermarkets seem to think we are.
 Maybe we'd be willing to buy a slightly smaller apple that only has 37 percent red coverage instead of the requisite 40 percent needed to qualify as the "fancy" grade that stores usually buy (yes, it's actually measured).